 Over the past few years, the problematic aspects of bullying have received national coverage.
 Unfortunately, bullying is still an ongoing issue.
 Countless people continuously experience the dramatic impacts and aftereffects of bullying.
 In some of the worst-case scenarios, people have taken their own lives, viewing this final act as the only way to escape their bullies.
 For these reasons and many others, an anti-bullying culture can be imperative to creating change and keeping more people safe.

 An Overview Of The Culture Of Bullying

 In essence, a culture of bullying is the acceptance, enabling, or ongoing occurrence of the toxic practice of picking on others.
 A bullying culture can be furthermore fueled by the overall perception of bullying and various interactions.
 For instance, some people still believe that bullying is not a big deal, that kids will grow out of it, or that it "just happens."
 Other individuals either perpetrate bullying or witness it yet abstain from speaking out due to fear or other reasons.
 Each of the preceding perceptions contributes to the culture of bullying, and indifference can be one of the greatest enablers of all— and even carry legal consequences.

 Believe it or not, bullying is not always readily apparent, especially in social situations.
 While name-calling, hitting, pushing, and kicking are obvious forms of bullying, the malpractice can also occur in less apparent, yet equally as insidious, manners such as social ostracization.
-In this situation, bullies may encourage those around them to avoid their victim or ignore them.
+In this situation, bullies may encourage those around them to avoid someone or ignore them.
 Of course, this type of bullying involves the participation of other individuals for the intended effect to occur.
 Unfortunately, many people knowingly or inadvertently enable the culture of bullying by failing to stand up to the perpetrator.
-As long as this continues, cancer that is bullying will only continue to fester and worsen.
+As long as this continues, the cancer that is bullying will only continue to fester and worsen.

 The Merits Of An Anti-Bullying Culture